 - details of any other customs authorisations you hold, such as Authorised Economic Operator, Customs Freight Simplified Procedures or customs special procedures - this means you’ll not need to provide as much information when you apply

-- your XI EORI number
+- your GB or XI EORI number

 - details of your business and its directors

 - your company registration number or Unique Taxpayer Reference if you are a sole trader or partnership